ryder7223/hollyhock-3/doc/user/patching.md

 Simple instructions if you just want to install it: https://github.com/SnailMath/hollyhock-2#installation-simple

-If you don't want to youse the precompiled program and you want to compile it by hand, you need both a Windows and Linux machine to complete this process (as there is no updater for Linux, and the extraction tool extracts the firmware from the Windows DLLs).
+If you don't want to use the precompiled program and you want to compile it by hand, you need both a Windows and Linux machine to complete this process (as there is no updater for Linux, and the extraction tool extracts the firmware from the Windows DLLs).
 I'd recommend a virtual machine (or Vagrant box for simplicity) rather than two physical machines.

 You'll also need a resource editor program - [Resource Hacker](http://www.angusj.com/resourcehacker/) has been tested to work ~~(Visual Studio can also be used to replace the RCDATA resource - just be careful to give the replaced resource an ID of 3070!).~~ (Snail2021 relies on 'Resource Hacker')